Fratilescu-Gabriel/Polihack-V18---Road-line-detection-and-drift-alert/README.md

 This project is a small vision-only lane detection and drift alert demo for Euro Truck Simulator 2.
 It reads frames from the screen (like a dashcam), detects lane lines, keeps them stable over time, and flags when the lane hasn’t been reliably seen for a while.

+THE DATA FOLDER WAS EXCLUDED DUE TO BIG DISK SIZE OF DATASET

 ---

 ## Main Components